Urihel/MP3-Player-/README.md

 # MP3-Player
 This is just a basic model of an mp3 player built on HTML5, CSS3, javaScript.
-It currently uses an m4a file which you can transfer from device to computer.
-The process for the m4a file is quite simple, on windows 10+ you can simply attach your usb cable to phone at the bottom of right hand corner of the screen it should upload you phone and a message saying you phone was recognized should appear click on it immediately. it should take you to the main folders screen of your phone. if you locate you a phone recorder folder you audio file should be inside there. considering you have renamed it and know how to identify it on your computer you right click and copy the file onto you doc and script folder and paste it to there.
+It currently uses an m4a file which you can transfer from phone device to computer. m4a files are all created on andriod devices which use built in voice recorder apps. after you voice is obtained and coverted to an m4a file, the way to access that with your computer and copy it to a folder to use in a file is pretty easy.
+Since i uses windows 10 pro i just attach my usb cable to phone and computer.
+On the bottom right hand side of the screen you devices will appear with its name is a dark gray box.
+You click on that immediately and it should open you phone with all the folders.
+In my case i had a folder which was called voice recorder. upon opening that folder i found my file which i copy and pasted to on my computer to a folder which i used for this project.